fivol/netwik-obsidian/README.md

 This file will be parsed and uploaded.
 Locally it will be renamed to normal note (id in begin of filename)
 - In any local note call command `Upload current note` to move it to remote storage and `w` folder
 - If you click to internal link, that has not be loaded yet, obsidian will create file and plugin insert content to it
+- All changes saves automatically or by `Ctrl + S`

 ### Settings
 1. Go to the obsidian settings. `Ctrl + ,`